 One of the best ways to help your brain disengage from workplace worries is to have a preset, designated time to stop working.
 The benefit of having this routine is that it signals to your brain that it can stop working, worrying, and thinking.

-But it isn’t just about email; it is about all work.
-However, a survey I conducted in 2019 revealed that most of the work people do in the evenings involve checking and replying to emails.
-Nearly 30% of the respondents commented that they rarely work before bed – they keep an eye on email.
+But it isn’t just about email; it is about mentally disengaging from work as well.
+In a 2019 survey I conducted most of the work people do in the evenings involved checking, clearing out, and replying to emails.
+What was most fascinating was that nearly 30% of the respondents commented that they rarely worked before bed – they just kept an eye on email.
 That is called WORKING!

-Even if you disagree with what counts as work, research shows that constantly scanning your email signals to your brain that it needs to function in crisis mode, needing to stay on high-alert for any potential threats (even if there aren’t any).
-Threat mode and sleep mode are not good bed buddies!
+Even if you disagree with what counts as work, research shows that constantly scanning your email signals to your brain that it needs to stay in alert-mode, ready to jump at the sign of an emergency – even when that emergency is a simple notification indicating a new email is waiting for you.
+Alert-mode and sleep-mode are not good bed buddies!

-Let’s break this down.
 Everyone knows that email can be triggering.
 Who hasn’t gotten a late-night crummy email from a colleague or customer?
 Even if you’re able to manage your fight-flight system and resist firing back an email, your brain stays hooked long after the email is read.
 To cope, you usually take one of two approaches.
 Either you try not to think about it, or you overthink it.
-Unfortunately, both approaches result in excessive cortisol being dumped into your system making sleep, especially falling asleep, much more difficult.
+Unfortunately, both approaches result in excessive cortisol, a potent stress hormone, being dumped into your system making sleep, especially falling asleep, much more difficult.

-This constant partial attention not only increases stress and overwhelm, but it also impacts your connection with those most important to you.
-When you are accessible via email 24/7, it means we are inaccessible to the people around you 24/7.
-Physical connection via talking and spending time with those you love is both more fulfilling and relaxing, easing you into a healthier nighttime routine.
+If the neurochemistry isn’t enough to dissuade you, consider how constantly monitoring your incoming messages and being preoccupied with with work impacts your connection to those most important to you.
+When you are accessible to work via email 24/7, it means we are inaccessible to the people around you 24/7.
+Physical connection via talking and spending time with those you love is both a more fulfilling and more relaxing way to ease into a healthier nighttime routine.

 Even with the hour before sleep being potentially the most important block of time, many people take a haphazard approach to calming themselves both psychologically and physiologically during this time.

-For most of my clients, decreasing screen time before bed is the hardest adjustment to make, but don’t try to trick yourself into believing that reading the day’s news or political headlines won’t have an impact on your sleep – it absolutely does.
+For most of my clients, decreasing screen time before bed is the hardest adjustment to make.
+So assuming you’ve closed down your laptop, don’t try to trick yourself into believing that reading the day’s news or political headlines on your tablet won’t have an impact on your sleep – it absolutely does.

 Just like the work email, news, and other social media all have the potential to trigger the emotional neural networks in your brain and prompting the release of the stress hormone, cortisol.
-When we have more cortisol, then melatonin (that sleep-inducing hormone) in our system, it chemically communicates to our brain and body to wake-up and take action, counter to your sleep goal!
+When you have more cortisol, then melatonin (that sleep-inducing hormone) in your system, it chemically communicates to your brain and body to wake-up and take action, counter to your sleep goal!

 In this final hour, helping your brain to disconnect from the day and settle down should be a priority.
 Spend this time relaxing with family, reading a good fiction novel, listening to an audiobook or Podcast, or doing some reflective journaling.
 It is critical to understand that the thinking brain fatigues, and the constant stimulation of scrolling social media tends to overstimulate the brain, essentially making it over-tired and unable to calm down and settle into sleep.